Propane in France: providers, tariffs and getting started

 Avis Vérifiés | 4,6/5 | 263 |

-You’ll be asked for a few basic details, such as your name, address, and information about your current energy supply.
-Once you provide this information, La Bellenergie will take care of cancelling your previous contract for you, so you don’t need to contact your old supplier directly.
+You will need to provide some basic information, such as your name, address, and sometimes your current meter number or a recent bill.
+Once you complete the sign-up, La Bellenergie will take care of closing your previous contract for you, so you do not need to contact your old supplier yourself.

 Choosing your energy provider in France